 The COVID-19 pandemic continues to impact both researchers and research infrastructure alike.
 Despite the negative effects, the research community has continued to advance our knowledge, spur innovation, and make discoveries.
 You also continue to serve as reviewers and panelists, for which we thank you.

 Throughout the past year, the National Science Foundation (NSF) has supported the research community by providing guidance, funding flexibilities, and deadline extensions.
 This support will remain a top priority for NSF as we seek to recover from the pandemic.
 Up-to-date information on these offerings continues to be added to the agency’s Coronavirus Information page.

 As we continue to assess the ongoing impact the pandemic is having on the scientific workforce, NSF and the Directorate for Biological Sciences (BIO) recognizes that it is particularly affecting individuals at critical career points and those at historically under-resourced institutions.
 While broad support for the community continues to be our priority, including in the opportunity to request supplements to existing awards, BIO wants to highlight the below programs that can support these specific groups.

 Researchers across the biological sciences should review these opportunities and share within their networks.
-In order to answer any questions you may have about these efforts, or the support available to the wider community, we will host a BIO-wide virtual office hour on Tuesday, March 2 from 11AM to 12PM Eastern.
-Registration for this event is now open.
-After the session, a recording will be posted to NSF.gov and shared on the various BIO blogs.
+In order to answer any questions you may have about these efforts, or the support available to the wider community, we hosted a BIO-wide virtual office hour on Tuesday, March 2 from 11AM to 12PM Eastern.
+A recording of the session is available (Access Passcode: ++6ZM*=i).

 On behalf of BIO and all of NSF, I thank you for your continued work and support during these trying times.